datawrapper/api/README.md

 # @datawrapper/api

-This repository contains the new Node.js API that is the backbone of Datawrapper 2.0.
+This repository contains the Node.js API.
+It is used to build datawrapper.de, automations and other integrations.
+To learn more about, how to use it, go to https://developer.datawrapper.de/docs.

 ## Table of contents